 Not the green salad you had in mind?
 Then pop over to our Ultimate Green Salad Collection for even more inspiration.

-- Consider adding - a variety of nuts, soft herbs (basil, mint, tarragon, dill), cheeses (feta, goats cheese, parmesan), some tanginess (baby capers or chopped green olives) or for a some sweetness try adding some dried cranberries, cherries or currants
+- Consider adding - a variety of nuts, soft herbs (basil, mint, tarragon, dill), cheeses (feta, goats cheese, parmesan), some tanginess (baby capers or chopped green olives) or for some sweetness, try adding some dried cranberries, cherries or currants

 - Add the vinaigrette to the salad just before serving to prevent it from going soggy.